wttech/PoC-Sling-JMS/README.md

 When `SharedSessionFilter` notices that `INSTANCE_ID` from the cookie isn't the current instance id (eg. instance has been changed by the loadbalancer), content of the `SharedSession` is copied back to the `HttpSession`.

 Please notice that all objects put into the `HttpSession` has to implement `Serializable` interface as they are transfered between instances.
-What's more, if used class are not available in the global OSGi class loader (eg. classes from your custom bundle), ActiveMQ consumer won't be able to deserialize them properly.
-In order to avoid `ClassNotFoundException` you can implement OSGi interface `com.cognifide.jms.api.session.ClassLoaderProvider`. `SharedSessionStorage` will try to deserialize object messages using each class loader provided by these services.
+Classes should be also exported from bundles, so `sling-jms-session` can access them.

 ## cq-jms-replication